thiagofmiranda/premier-league-summary/README.md

 - **General Results**: View overall league statistics, including team standings, points, goals, and more.
 - **Team Results**: Explore detailed statistics for specific teams, including match performance and trends.
-- **About Me**: Learn more about the author and the purpose of the dashboard.
 - **Interactive Filters**: Customize the data displayed by selecting specific teams, matches, or metrics.
 - **Visualizations**: Generate dynamic charts and tables for better insights.